Ofarrell23/E-Commerce-Back-End/README.md

 ## Usage

 In order to use the application, first ensure that MySQL is installed in your environment.
-Then, from the project root folder enter the sql shell and run the following command:
+Then, from the project root folder enter the sql shell and run the following commands:
+`mysql -u (password) -p`
 `source db/schema.sql`
 Exit the sql shell and return to the command line still within your root project folder.
 Run the following commands;